blackberry/Cascades-Community-Samples/WheresMyBeacon/README.md

 * **V1.0.1** - Added an "About" page and improved layout of iBeacon(TM) information in ListView.
 * **V2.0.0** - Added ability to associate a friendly name with a beacon to aid identification.
 Added beacon configuration screen to allow SensorTag beacon attributes to be modified.
 * **V2.0.1** - Minor change to deal with warnings about an API deprecated in 10.3.0 when building against the 10.3.0 SDK and above.
 No functional changes, hence no replacement pre-built signed BAR file.
+* **V2.1.0** - Added ability to detect the Open AltBeacon format of Beacon advertisement

 **Known Issues**